lopinsh/Claude-community/STRATEGIC_BACKLOG.md

 ---

 ### 4. Group Pages - Role-Based Views
-**Status:** Planned
+**Status:** COMPLETED
-**Description:** Implement distinct views for different user roles: member, visitor, moderator/owner.
+**Description:** Implemented distinct views for different user roles: member, visitor, moderator/owner.

-**Current Implementation:**
-- Single view with `isOwner` check for some buttons

-**Proposed Changes:**
+**Implementation Details:**
+- Created `GroupActionsSidebar` component for desktop with role-based actions
+- Created `GroupMobileMenu` component for mobile with role-based actions (three-dot menu pattern)
+- Updated API to return user role in each group context
+- Added `userRole` field with values: 'visitor', 'member', 'owner', 'moderator'
+- Added `userApplicationStatus` field to track join request status

 #### Visitor View (Not a member)
-- Show group info, upcoming events (public only)
+- See group info, upcoming events (public only)
-- Prominent "Join Group" button
+- See "Join Group" (for public groups) or "Request to Join" (for private groups) button
+- See "Report" option
-- Hide member-only content
+- Hidden member-only content
-- Show limited event details

 #### Member View (Joined group)
-- Show all group content
+- See all group content
-- Access to member-only events
+- See all group events
-- Leave Group button
+- See "Leave Group" button
-- RSVP to events
-- View other members
+- See "Report" option

-#### Moderator/Owner View
+#### Owner View
-- All member view features
+- See all member view features
-- Edit Group button (opens edit modal)
+- See "Edit Group" button
-- Create Event button
+- See "Create Event" button
-- Manage members (approve/remove)
-- Delete events
-- Group settings

-**Sidebar Actions:**
-- Move role-specific actions to sidebar (not inline)
-- Desktop: ContextualSidebar on right
-- Mobile: Bottom sheet or action menu (three dots)

-**Tasks:**
-- [ ] Create `GroupActionsSidebar` component
-- [ ] Implement role-based action visibility
-- [ ] Move "Edit Group", "Create Event", "Manage Members" to sidebar
+- See "Manage Members" button
+- See "Manage Applications" button
-- [ ] Add "Leave Group" action for members
+- See "Leave Group" button (to leave group)
-- [ ] Add "Report Group" action for visitors
+- See "Report" option

+#### Moderator View
+- See all owner view features
+- Can manage any group regardless of ownership
+- Have additional system-level responsibilities

+**Files Updated:**
+- `components/groups/GroupActionsSidebar.tsx` - Desktop sidebar with role-based actions
-- [ ] Mobile: Three-dot menu in header → opens bottom sheet with actions
+- `components/groups/GroupMobileMenu.tsx` - Mobile menu with role-based actions
+- `app/api/groups/[id]/route.ts` - Updated to return user role information
+- `app/groups/[id]/page.tsx` - Updated to use role-based rendering
+- `docs/role-based-views.md` - New documentation file

 ---